ganeti/ganeti/man/gnt-cluster.rst

 added must have a secondary IP as well.

-Note that for Ganeti it doesn't matter if the secondary network is actually a separate physical network, or is done using tunneling, etc. For performance reasons, it's recommended to use a separate network, of course.
+Note that for Ganeti it doesn't matter if the secondary network is actually a separate physical network, or is done using tunnelling, etc. For performance reasons, it's recommended to use a separate network, of course.